FC Sochaux-Montbéliard: Formation and early success (1928–1938)

-World War II and relegation (1939-1946)
+World War II and relegation (1939–1946)

 After the 1938–39 season, Ross and several players departed the club to play and manage abroad due to the onset of World War II.
 The non-deserters were, subsequently, called into action to fight with the French Army, which ultimately caused the club to limit its aspiring ambitions.

 During war-time, in an effort to survive financially, Sochaux formed an interim merger with local rivals AS Valentigney.
 The club, known as FC Sochaux-Valentigney, participated in the war-time championships from 1942 to 1944.
 Following the conclusion of the war, Sochaux dissolved the merger, turn professional again, and returned to its original name.
 The club, however, failed to get back to its form prior to the war and, subsequently, made the decision to forgo entering bidding wars for players, which was becoming the norm and, instead, focus on keeping the team's budget even.
 As a result, in the first season after the war, Sochaux suffered relegation after finishing in last place with only 15 points.
 Sochaux spent only one season in the second division and returned to Division 1 for the 1947–48 season.

-Return to Division 1 and further cup wins (1947-1959)
+Return to Division 1 and further cup wins (1947–1959)

 The club spent the next 13 seasons playing in Division 1 with its best finish coming during the 1952–53 season when the club finished runner-up to champions Stade Reims.
 In the same season, Sochaux won its first honour since 1938 after winning the Coupe Charles Drago.
 In 1959, the club returned to the Coupe de France final, however, the outcome was not in Sochaux's favour, with the club losing 3–0 to Le Havre in a replay after a 2–2 draw.

-Continued success and European football (1960-2001)
+Continued success and European football (1960–2001)

 In the early 1960s, despite playing in Division 2, Sochaux won the Coupe Drago in back-to-back seasons.
 The club made its return to Division 1 in 1964, and remained in the league for over 20 years, regularly finishing in the top ten before falling down to Division 2 in the 1987–88 season.
 During Sochaux's 24-year run in the first division, the club played in European competitions four times.
 In the 1980–81 season, Sochaux surprised many by reaching the semi-finals of the UEFA Cup.
-In the round, the club was defeated by Dutch club AZ 4–3 on aggregate.
+In the round, the club was defeated by Dutch club AZ Alkmaar 4–3 on aggregate.
 The club's successful play during this stint was predominantly due to the creation of the club's academy in 1974, which paid immediate dividends.
 Player such as Bernard Genghini, Yannick Stopyra, Joël Bats and Philippe Anziani were among the inaugural graduates who were instrumental in Sochaux's domestic success.